michaelwegner/cmake-example/README.md

 # cmake-example
-An example project using modern CMake.
+An example C++ project using modern CMake.